 From the industry data and my experience, I can conclude:

-The career progression typically is as follows:
+The Product owner career path typically is as follows:

 I've advised a number of Product Owners who are able to move up to Product Manager successfully by: